-IntraCostWeight is the intra cost weight factor for Intra/Inter type decision.
+• IntraCostWeight is the intra cost weight factor for Intra/Inter type decision.
 By default, it could be zero.
-If this register have some value W, and the cost of best intra mode that was decided by Refine-Intra-Mode-Decision is ICOST, the Final Intra Cost FIC will be like this, FIC = ICOST + W. So, if this field is not zero, the Final Intra Cost have additional weight.
-Then the Intra/Inter mode decision logic tend to make more Inter-Macroblock.
+If this register have some value W, and the cost of best intra mode that is decided by Refine-Intra-Mode-Decision is ICOST, the Final Intra Cost FIC is like this, FIC = ICOST + W. Therefore, if this field is not zero, the Final Intra Cost has additional weight.
+Then, the Intra/Inter mode decision logic tend to make more Inter-Macroblock.